Lavender & Garlic in the Village Festival

 - 4-H students had a booth with face painting and tattoos, and sold watermelon!

-The Ask the Expert Tent Featured:
+Last year, the Ask the Expert Tent featured the following:

 - 7:45 – 8:15 am: Cooking with Lavender & Garlic (Savory) – Mia Maes